prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 ## Further Exploration Challenge (Optional)

-> WARNING: This challenge is Optional.
+> WARNING: This challenge is optional.
 Only attempt this challenge if/once you have successfully completed all other basic project requirements.
 Prefer to submit a project which perfectly meets basic requirements over a project which attempts to address this challenge but fails to perfectly meet all basic requirements.

 Revise the original assumption about records not being able to be reordered, removed, or deleted.
 Suppose instead records can at least be deleted.